neimasilk/MediTrustAl/memory-bank/implementation-plan.md

      ```
   2. Upon successful registration:
      * Hash password using bcrypt (work factor: 12)
+     * Generate UUID for user_id using PostgreSQL's gen_random_uuid()
-     * Generate DID using format: `did:meditrustal:{base58(sha256(user_id))}`
+     * Generate DID using format: `did:meditrustal:{base58(sha256(user_id))}` where user_id is the UUID
-     * Store in PostgreSQL with UUID primary key
+     * Store in PostgreSQL with the UUID as primary key
-  3. Simultaneously, invoke the blockchain service (from Step 1.2) to register the user's DID (Decentralized Identifier \- for now, a unique ID derived from their application user ID) and role on the blockchain.
+  3. Invoke the blockchain service to register the user's DID and role by calling the registerUser function of the UserRegistry smart contract.
   4. Implement a basic user login endpoint (e.g., /api/v1/auth/login) that validates credentials and returns a simple token (e.g., JWT \- JSON Web Token).
   5. Implement basic middleware to protect certain future API endpoints, requiring a valid token.
 * **Test:**